 - Rock climbing

 Reconnect with nature without taking a step outside the city.
 You’ll have easy access to the water, prime fishing spots and catching a glimpse of local wildlife at the Scott Avenue site, near Principal Park.
+You can view a video rendering of the future site here.

 The Des Moines and Raccoon Rivers meet here, which makes it ideal for restoring natural habitats.
 Improvements include the addition of in-water recreation, fish cleaning stations, improved fish passages and fish habitats, an expanded trail system throughout the park and an educational plaza.
+Watch a live feed of the construction site here.

 Learn and play at your own pace at the Fleur Drive site, near Gray’s Lake.
 This access point will be a safe space for adults and children to experience the water as they best see fit.